sanctusgee/advent-of-code-rust-template/README.md

     cd advent-of-code-rust-template
     cargo build

-After the initial build, you can start generating new years and days.
+After the initial build, you can now start generating new years and days.

 ---